- Tutoring: help students in various academic subjects (especially science, math, and English) during school.

 Other opportunities for service are available

-In-class placements are available Monday through Thursday from 8:00 a.m.
+In-class placements are available Monday through Thursday from 8 AM.

-Note: emphasis is placed on in-class placements because Kaimuki students may not regularly be attending the after-school sessions for help.
+Note: emphasis is placed on in-class placements because Kaimuki students may not regularly attend after-school sessions for help.
 You may inquire about their needs in any given term.

-As arranged with point of contact.
+As arranged with the point of contact.

-• Please email Mrs. Lisa Shimokawa at [email protected] through whom all placement will take place.
+- Email Mrs. Lisa Shimokawa at [email protected] through whom all placement will take place.

-• Also, cc: email@example.com on that message.
+- Also, cc: [email protected] on that message.